supernnova/SuperNNova/README.md

 conda clean -ya

 ### TO DO
+- single function to compute loss
+- input size computation (not hardcoded)
+- data_utils list_training_features to normalize in config
 - save constants in dump folder?
-- min_dt in constants.py
-- input size computation (not hardcoded)
 - input file format conversion in SNN or apart?
+- implement different normalizations
 - eliminate physics-analysis only features in group_features_list
-- data_utils list_training_features to normalize in config
-- implement different normalizations
-- SNID, SNTYPE in metadata
-- load all data previous --data_testing
-- single function to compute loss

 ## tests
 - runs without salt fit